-Cottage pie is one of the classics of a British classic kitchen.
-It is known for being a hearty, filling, and warming food and although often thought of as a winter dish, it is perfect any time of year.
+Cottage pie is one of the classic dishes in a British kitchen.
+It is known for being a hearty, satisfying, and warming food, and although often thought of as a winter dish, it is perfect any time of year.

 - 2 pounds baking potatoes (peeled and quartered)

 - 6 tablespoons milk